10 Law Internships for High School Students

 Eligibility: sophomore or junior year high school student attending a Baltimore City public high school

 The Summer Law Intern Program is a joint initiative between the Dallas Bar Association and the Dallas Independent School District.
-If your application is selected, you are placed with a law firm, a non-profit, or a corporate legal department to intern for them for 8 weeks.
-Your work schedule however is set up with the employer you get partnered with – so you could work full-time or part-time.
-If selected, you will also receive a Summer Learning curriculum that briefs you on what’s expected of you as well as norms in law firms, you are expected to fully complete it.
-There are educational activities that are organized for interns by the DBA, and an end-of-program reception.
-If you’re based in Dallas, this is a very solid way to gain experience.
+You will be placed with a law firm, a non-profit, or a corporate legal department to intern for 8 weeks.
+Your work schedule, however, is set up with the employer you are partnered with, so you could work full-time or part-time.
+You will also receive a Summer Learning curriculum that briefs you on what’s expected as well as norms in law firms.
+Educational activities are organized for interns by the DBA, and an end-of-program reception.
+If you’re based in Dallas, this is a solid way to gain experience.

 Cost: No cost, stipend provided. (between $1000 - $2000 depending on whether it’s part-time or full-time)